 Once upon a time, Tully Falls was one of Queensland's largest waterfalls and a true Queensland icon.
 However, due to the upstream damming of the river, the once-mighty Tully Falls has been reduced to a mere trickle.

 Getting here is pretty straightforward and involves a short but scenic walk up to the main swimming area and waterfall.
-However, google maps tends to take people down the wrong road.
-Therefore, I'd recommend reading the full blog post for exact directions and to avoid getting lost like I did the first time.
+However, Google Maps tends to take people down the wrong road.
+Therefore, I'd recommend reading my full blog post linked above for exact directions and to avoid getting lost like I did the first time.

 Davies Creek Falls is another waterfall close by to Emerald Creek Falls.
 This is one of the larger waterfalls, with a cumulative drop of up to 75 metres into the deep gorge in the Davies Creek and Dinden National Park.
 There are several viewing areas, and you can even walk down to the top of the waterfall to enjoy the view from above.